aconz2/softmax-experiments/README.md

 Have beaten `binary_search8` on N=64 now with ymm searching and an OR tree to combine the masks and a final popcnt at the end.
 I think I'm missing a hybrid approach to do better N=256.

+Now have a new fastest for 256, though it slightly cheats by pulling the 8way splits out once.
+But assuming you're doing a batch anyways, this is pretty realistic.
+It does 4 elements at a time checking which group of 32 it needs to check, then uses the OR tree to do each one.
+Larger batches weren't faster.
+There is this annoying check if you return 256, which for cdf's should only happen with numerical error, so if you put a known large value at the end and assume you'll return 256, you could eliminate the branches, but I don't think that would change anything really.

 ```
 RNG  0.77 ns/call 7.65 ms check=edcb38d7
 N=64